Dolores Keane

-Dolores Keane (born 26 September 1953) is an Irish folk singer and occasional actress.
-She was a founding member of the group De Dannan and has since embarked on a solo career.
+Dolores Keane (born 26 September 1953) is an Irish folk singer.
+She was a founding member of the group De Dannan following which she pursued a solo recording and touring career.

 Background

 Keane was born in a small village called Sylane (near Tuam) in rural County Galway in the west of Ireland.
 From the age of four she was raised by her aunts Rita and Sarah Keane, also well-known sean-nós singers.
 Keane started her singing at a very young age, due to the influence of her musical aunts.
 She made her first recording for Radio Éireann in 1958, at the age of five.
-This early start inevitably meant that Keane would have a career in music.
 Her brother, Seán, also went on to enjoy a successful music career.

 Musical career

 De Dannan

 In 1975, she co-founded the traditional Irish band De Dannan, and they released their debut album Dé Danann in that same year.
 The group gained international recognition and enjoyed major success in the late 1970s in the US.
 Keane went touring with the band and their single "The Rambling Irishman" was a big hit in Ireland.
 In early 1976, after a short two-year spell, Keane left De Dannan and was replaced by Andy Irvine, who recorded live with the band on 30 April 1976, during the Third Irish Folk Festival in Germany.
 Soon thereafter, she married multi-instrumentalist John Faulkner, with whom she would subsequently record three albums of folk music.